Stuycs-K/final-project-10-lix-wum/WORKLOG.md

 # Working Features

-- regular tetris, all functions
+- Standard Tetris
-- working piece rotation and wall kicks based on the super rotation system
+- Piece rotation, wall kicks based on the super rotation system
-- piece randomization and generatiom based on 7bag
+- Piece randomization and generation (7bag algorithm)
-- ghost block showing where a piece will land once dropped
+- Ghost block showing where a piece will land once dropped (quality of life optimization)
-- hold function, allows pieces to be held for later use
+- Piece hold function
-- clearing rows
+- Row clearing
+- Scoring system
-- updating score based on rows cleared
+- Level system based on lines cleared, increasing gravity/difficulty
-- increasing difficulty of level based on score, affects piece falling speed
-- death screen and final score display
+- Death screen with final score
+- Pause menu that can access configurations and exit to main menu
-- pause menu and buttons as well as config menu allowing for keybind changes
+- Configurations menu allowing for keybind, volume, and reaction changes
-- elemental tetris playable, although only some reactions have images and sound
+- Elemental Tetris
-- all reactions work and piece generation/display based on elements
+- All elemental reactions are functional and with working piece generation/display based on elements

 # Bugs/incomplete features

-- when going into a new game after playing either normal tetris or elemental tetris and losing, the held piece will be kept and carry over into the new game
+- When going into a new game after playing either normal tetris or elemental tetris and losing, the held piece will be kept and carry over into the new game
-- after a minute or two, the sound completely breaks and glitches out, removing them from cache and stopping all sounds are unable to prevent this bug
+- After a minute or two, the sound completely breaks and glitches out, removing them from cache and stopping all sounds are unable to prevent this bug (likely a issue with program cpu/memory usage)
-- elemental reactions do not all have images and sounds, although the most important ones do
+- Elemental reactions do not all have images and sounds, although the most important ones do
-- elemental reactions are not balanced, some are very overpowered while others are useless (like aqua)
+- Elemental reactions are not balanced, some are very overpowered while others are useless (like aqua)
-- no animations for reactions, this would take very long and we did not have the time
+- No animations for reactions, this would take very long and we did not have the time